Categories

 Did I fail him in some important way since I became a child of his?

-God could of course be simply testing me, much like he tested Job, in the Bible.
+God of course could be simply testing me, much like he tested Job, in the Bible.

 It could also be that he had decided to cleanse me of anything that remained impure within me, to refine me, like one refines gold: by passing it through fire!